 Higher educational institutions are governed by ADA (1990) and Section 504 (Rehabilitation Act 1973).

-Students with documented disabilities may request appropriate accommodations through the Office of Student Affairs.
-Accommodations may include extended time on tests, use of a personal laptop or possibility of recording lectures (with instructor permission).
+Students with documented disabilities may request appropriate accommodations through the Dean of Students office.
 Students must document their disability and provide a recent evaluation (within the last 3 years) from a licensed, credentialed medical provider.
-Please visit the Office of Student Affairs for more information.
+Please contact the Dean of Students for more information.